 If your enquiry is of a general nature, the team here at Heritage Island will respond to you directly.
 If it is more appropriate for the attraction(s) to respond to you directly, we will request them to do so.

 The museum hosts an eclectic mix of permanent and touring exhibitions spanning a range of interests.
 Exhibitions include ‘Routes to the Past’ (Prehistoric Galway); ‘Galway Within the Walls’ (Medieval Galway) and ‘Pádraic Ó Conaire: the Man and the Statue’.

 Special exhibitions include, Revolution in Galway, 1913-1923, Galway & the Great War and Sea Science.
 Visitors can soak up Galway's maritime history in The Galway Hooker exhibition and re-live some of its greatest sporting moments in GAA: The Three-in-a-Row 1964-66.
+New exhibitions for 2019 include Galway Markets and Gaelic Ireland 1200 - 1600AD Keepers of the Gaol.
 Prehistoric and medieval Galway can be explored through artefacts and interactives on the ground floor.
 The Museum boasts amazing views of the Claddagh area where the river Corrib meets Galway Bay.

-You’ll also find ‘SeaScience’, an exhibition that explores marine life along Galway's coastline through fun and informative displays for all the family; and ‘Lawrence's Galway’, a series of old photographs courtesy of the National Library of Ireland featuring Galway in the late 19th and early 20th centuries.
+You’ll also find ‘SeaScience’ the Wild Atlantic exhibition, that explores marine life along Galway's coastline through fun and informative displays for all the family; and ‘Lawrence's Galway’, a series of old photographs courtesy of the National Library of Ireland featuring Galway in the late 19th and early 20th centuries.